-I’ve said it before, but it seems like 2017 is the start of something of resurgence in character platformers.
-While Yooka Laylee is making good on a modern Banjo Kazooie, Right Nice Games, and Grip Digital’s Skylar and Plux, feels like a bite-sized take on something in the vein of the original Jak and Daxter.
+I’ve said it before, but it seems like 2017 is the start of something of a resurgence in character platformers.
+While Yooka Laylee is making good on a modern Banjo Kazooie, Skylar and Plux feels like a bite-sized take on something in the vein of the original Jak and Daxter.

 To break up the platforming sections, puzzles built around upgrades to Skylar’s robot arm make occasional appearances.
-While these small sections do a solid job of breaking up the monotony of it all, they’re far from challenging, making it abundantly clear that Skylar and Plux is geared for a younger audience.
+While these small sections do a solid job of breaking up the monotony of it all, they’re far from challenging, making it abundantly clear that Skylar and Plux is aimed to a younger audience.

 Skylar and Plux is an easy game, though I wouldn’t call that a weakness.
 The simplicity of this adventure makes for a relaxing game and a fun glance at the formulas of platformers of the past.
-Where Skylar and Plux comes up especially short, is its length.
-It would seem Clover Island is pretty small.
-I beat the entire game in one four hour sitting.
+Where this game comes up especially short, is its length.
+It would seem Clover Island is pretty small; I beat the entire game in one four hour sitting.
 Clover Island is split into only three small sections, a snowy mountain, a desert canyon, and CRT’s base of operations inside a volcano.
 Once completed you can freely go back and try to rescue all of the Islanders but even the potential of another hour or two feels a little light.

 On the technical end, Skylar and Plux is mostly fine.
 However, I noticed some significant frame drops when jumping in quick succession or using Skylar’s grappling ability.
 I was playing the PS4 version on a PS4 Pro.